Agency History

 • The Board of Directors adopts a new mission statement: “Providing individuals and families the opportunity to build brighter futures.”

-Oakland Family Services enters into a partnership with Oakland Integrated Health Network to provide an integrated health clinic at the Pontiac location.
+Oakland Family Services entered into a partnership with Oakland Integrated Health Network to provide an integrated health care clinic at its Pontiac site, allowing the community and clients of Oakland Family Services to access integrated physical and behavioral health services at one location.

 • Oakland Family Services opens its second Children’s Learning Center in Walled Lake.